itssubs/Report-Generation-Sensor/README.md

 Tabulated sensor readings
 Summary section

+For the generated output to be generated without any error create a report folder with 3 subfolders excels, htmls, and pdfs.
+And each report will be generated in their respective folders.

 Purpose

 This project was developed as part of my Python learning roadmap to reinforce newly learned concepts through practical implementation.